Phobetor/allegro-php/docs/Api/CategoriesAndParametersApi.md

 Get planned changes in category parameters

 Use this resource to get information about planned changes in category parameters.
 Please note that in some cases, the returned events may finally not happen in the future.
 At present we support the following changes: - REQUIREMENT_CHANGE - the parameter will be required in the category.
+Read more: <a href=\"../../tutorials/jak-zarzadzac-ofertami-7GzB2L37ase#jak-sprawdzic-przyszle-zmiany-w-parametrach\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-process-list-of-offers-m09BKA5v8H3#how-to-check-future-changes-in-parameters\" target=\"_blank\">EN</a>.

 ### Example